BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Are penetration tests planned and categorized for all products?
   - The company has guidelines and policies for penetration testing.
-(No, for less than a year, for a year, for several years)
   - There are trained (and certified) penetration testers.
-(No, some, several, one for every project)
   - Penetration tests are planned during development.
-(No, some, most, all)
 * How often are external security reports reviewed?
   - Employees know sources with current security gaps.
-(No, Some, Most, All)
   - Where possible, automatic messages for security risks were subscribed.
-(No, some, several, yes)
-- There are regular meetings to talk about new security risks.( No, once a year, once a month, once every week)
+  - There are regular meetings to talk about new security risks.
 * Is special staff trained or are external certified testers employed?
-- There are additional staff only responsible for penetration testing.
-(No, for some projects, for several project, for all projects)
+  - There is additional staff only responsible for penetration testing.
-- Staff is trained regularly regarding Security Tests.
-(None, small percentage, half, all)
+  - Staff is trained regularly regarding security tests.
-- If deemed necessary external help is brought in. (yes, some times, often, always)
+  - If deemed necessary external help is brought in.
-* Is the security of external SW- and HW-Components guaranteed?
+* Is the security of external SW and HW components guaranteed?
   - There are agreements with suppliers and subcontractors to ensure the security of their products.
-(None, small percentage, half, all)
-- External and third party software that is used is also evaluated and pentested.
+  - External and third-party software that is used, is also evaluated and penetration tested.
   - Newly discovered security vulnerabilities are communicated immediately by the suppliers and subcontractors.
-(None, small percentage, half, all)
-- Vendors of third party software promise to patch their frameworks regularly and quickly after hazards are found.
+  - Vendors of third-party software promise to patch their frameworks regularly and quickly after hazards are found.

 ##### RESULTS